phelanhobbs/NanofabToolkit/PicoHelperTools/PicoSetupInstructions.md

     Place the getPicoMac.py file and the picopass.py file onto the target PI and run it.

-    From there, go to getconnected.utah.edu and follow the steps for an "other" device.
+    From there, go to onboard.utah.edu and follow the steps for an "other" device.
 Place the MAC address alongside a device name and keep note of the password.

     Then, change the value of passWD in the picopass file to that password.